simonknittel/static-site-generator/README.md

         1. [Install dependencies](#install-dependencies)
         1. [Add AngularJS](#add-angularjs)

-Static Site Template
+Static Site Generator
 ===
-This template is great to start a new static or [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) page within a few seconds.
+This generator is great to start a new static or [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) page within a few seconds.
 The most important files and build tasks are already there and filled with best practices.
 You only have to run the build task via [Gulp](http://gulpjs.com/) and you will get production ready code.

-The goal of this template is to have a template with everything already prepared to start very fast with a new project without being restricted by any limits.
+The goal of this generator is to have a generator with everything already prepared to start very fast with a new project without being restricted by any limits.
 With that you are able to add new features or remove already implemented features like the [Jade template engine](http://jade-lang.com/) if you don't want to use them.

 Features
 ---